Grab Assist Plus was launched on 1 February 2021.

 Vimo Services drivers, together with 10+ wheelchair transport drivers, join Grab Assist Plus, hoping to contribute to the wheelchair user community socially, and we are used to giving feedback to Grab Management on a regular basis.
 Now, we are here to share why you should book with other wheelchair transport providers.

 Grab Assist Plus allows only 1 wheelchair user in a wheelchair and 1 other passenger.

 When we raised this concern, the Grab management replied that SMRT London cab only allowed the capacity of 1 wheelchair user and 1 other passenger.
 We all knew that taking care of a wheelchair user was never easy, and having just one caregiver was never enough.

 Most of the private wheelchair transport providers do not have such restrictions, and Vimo Services allows up to 3 caregivers before applying additional charges on the 4th or more caregivers.

 2. Restricted Drop off and Pick up locations

 Grab Assist Plus was first started with only 2 pickup points - mainly SGH DMC and TTSH Foot Care and Limb Design Centre.
 We shared with the Grab management that we were able to meet the current demands from the wheelchair users community and pleaded them to open up the service to island wide.
 And all these were rejected by them.

 3. Grab Assist Plus has noooo cap fare!

 Usually, a wheelchair user faces some form of discriminations whether it is work or daily life.
 The least a wheelchair transport provider can do is to provide a fair-priced and affordable ride for the wheelchair user.
-Again. we voiced our concerns on the high fare on normal hours to Grab Management, and it was casted aside.
+Again. we voiced our concerns on the high fare on normal hours to Grab Management, and it was cast aside.